The Evolving Role of Managers in Lean-Agile Development

 - Eliminating impediments and evolving systems and practices to support Lean-Agile development

-- Taking subtle control in assigning people to teams; addressing issues that teams cannot unblock; making personnel changes where necessary
+- Supporting the self-organization that leads to team formation, addressing issues that teams cannot unblock, and making personnel changes where necessary

 - Serving as an Agile coach and advisor to Agile Teams.
-Remaining close enough to the team to add value and to be a competent manager, while staying far enough away to let them problem-solve on their own.
+Remaining close enough to the team to add value and be a competent manager while staying far enough away to let them solve independently.

 Supporting and Reinforcing SAFe Core values

-SAFe’s four Core Values—alignment, built-in quality, transparency, and program execution—provide the value system of the SAFe enterprise.
+SAFe’s four Core Values—alignment, transparency, respect for people, and relentless improvement—provide the value system of the SAFe enterprise.
 As shown below, this bestows significant operational responsibilities in reinforcing these values on Lean-thinking manager-teachers.

-- Work with the System Architect/Engineer, Product Managers, and Product Owners to establish explicit content authority
+- Work with the System Architect, Product Managers, and Product Owners to establish explicit content authority.

-- Continuously assist in aligning teams to the system mission and vision
+- Continuously assist in aligning teams to the system’s mission and vision

 - Help ensure the engagement of Business Owners, Shared Services, and other stakeholders

-- Provide freedom and safety so that individuals and teams are free to innovate, experiment, and even fail on occasion
+- Provide freedom and safety so that individuals and teams can innovate, experiment, and occasionally fail

 - Communicate openly and honestly with all stakeholders